ElektraInitiative/libelektra/src/tools/fuse/README.md

 ## Binary-Keys

-If a value is to be written that cannot be decoded using the systems default encoding, it is treated as binary, and the appropriate `meta:/binary` meta-key is set.
+If a value is to be written that cannot be decoded using the systems default encoding, it is treated as binary, and the appropriate `meta:/binary` metakey is set.

 ## Known issues